 Get the Facts

-Much of the United States, especially the western half, is facing ongoing drought conditions, but restricting water for pools and hot tubs is not the answer.
+Much of the United States is facing ongoing drought conditions, but restricting water for pools and hot tubs is not the answer.
 Its critical to know the facts about pool and hot tub water use and benefits, as well as the implications of the pool, hot tub and spa industry on state and local economies.

 FACT: The pool, hot tub and spa industry is an important part of state and local economies.